Sic Bo Betting Schemes

 • Triple Sic Bo

-Popular betting schemes in UK online casinos include Small/Big, Odd/Even, Combination, and Total Bets schemes.
-Here’s all you need to remember about them:
+Some of the most popular betting systems in UK online casinos are Small/Big, Odd/Even, Combination, and Total Bets.
+This is everything you need to know about them:

 • The Small/Big scheme is the simplest and most popular scheme.
 It offers higher odds of winning, and you should choose it if you are a new player or have a small budget.